GIR

 meganthetravelingwriter.com

-The historic range of Asiatic lions once spanned Saudi Arabia, Iran, Mesopotamia, eastern Turkey, Pakistan, and India.
+The historic range of Asiatic lions once spanned from eastern Turkey to India.
 But by 1940, the last known Indian lions outside of India were killed by hunters in Iran.
-In 1893, just eighteen Asiatic lions were found in Indiaโ€™s Gir Forest.
+By then, just twelve Asiatic lions were found in India’s Gir Forest.

 Locals say the Nawab of Junagadh, one of the last princely rulers of India, noticed less lions on his walks.
 When he ordered an official count, only twelve lions were spotted.
 The Nawab put an end to all hunting in the Gir Forests.
 Without intervention by him and the establishment of Gir National Park, Asiatic lions likely would have gone extinct.